linrongbin16/colorbox.nvim/README.md

 >
 > 1. Github stars &ge; 500.
 > 2. Last git commit in 3 years.
-> 3. For multiple variants of a colorscheme, keep the one with more plugins support, stars or git commits.
+> 3. For multiple variants, keep the one with more plugins support, stars or git commits.

 ## Requirement